Iquique

 Iquique (/es/) is a port city and commune in northern Chile, capital of both the Iquique Province and Tarapacá Region.
 It lies on the Pacific coast, west of the Pampa del Tamarugal, which is part of the Atacama Desert.
-It has a population of 191,468 according to the 2017 census.
+Its name comes from the Aymara language: "Iki Iki," meaning "land of dreams."
+It has a population of 199,587 according to the 2024 census.
 It is also the main commune of Greater Iquique.
 The city developed during the heyday of the saltpetre mining in the Atacama Desert in the 19th century.
 Once a Peruvian city with a large Chilean population, it was conquered by Chile in the War of the Pacific (1879–1883).
 Today it is one of only two free ports of Chile, the other one being Punta Arenas, in the country's far south.

 History

 Although the city was founded in the 16th century, there is evidence of habitation in the area by the Chango people as early as 7,000 BC.
 During colonial times, Iquique was part of the Viceroyalty of Peru as much of South America was at the time, and remained part of Peruvian territory until the end of the 19th century.
 Iquique's early development was due in large part to the discovery of mineral riches, particularly the presence of large deposits of sodium nitrate in the Atacama Desert (then part of Peruvian territory); and guano.

-In July 1835, Charles Darwin, during his voyage on the Beagle, traveled to Iquique and described it as a town "very much in want of everyday necessities, such as water and firewood".
+In July 1834, Charles Darwin, during his voyage on the Beagle, traveled to Iquique and described it as a town "very much in want of everyday necessities, such as water and firewood".
 These necessities had to be brought in from considerable distances.
 Darwin also visited the saltpetre works.

 The city has been devastated by several earthquakes, including the 1868 Arica earthquake, the 1877 Iquique earthquake, and the 2005 Tarapacá earthquake.
 The 2014 Iquique earthquake occurred with a moment magnitude of 8.2 on April 1, 2014.

 Naval Battle of Iquique during the War of the Pacific (1879–1884).

 Territorial disputes between Bolivia and Chile triggered the War of the Pacific in 1879.
 The Battle of Iquique was fought in the harbor of Iquique on May 21, 1879, now commemorated as Navy Day, an annual public holiday in Chile.
 The outcome of the war gave Chile this portion of the Peruvian territory.

 Over the years there was substantial emigration from other parts of Chile to this area which was called the Norte Grande.
 In subsequent years the further exportation of Chilean saltpetre (mainly to European countries) significantly helped in the development of the city, attracting foreigners and rapidly expanding housing projects.